ONLINE TRAINING PROGRAM

 Read frequently asked questions about the Caring for Children and Young People with Trauma training package below.
 If you have another question that isn’t captured in this list, please contact support@childhood.org.au.

-Caring for Children and Young People with Trauma is an online training package that the Department for Child Protection (DCP) is making available to all South Australian carers.
-The training has been developed by the Centre for Excellence in Therapeutic Care (a division of the Australian Childhood Foundation) to help family-based carers understand trauma and increase their confidence in responding to the needs and behaviours of the children and young people in their care.
+Caring for Children and Young People with Trauma is an online training package for carers.
+The training has been developed by the Centre for Excellence in Therapeutic Care, a division of the Australian Childhood Foundation (ACF) in partnership with the Department for Child Protection (DCP).

 The Centre for Excellence in Therapeutic Care (CETC) is a division of the Australian Childhood Foundation, a known leader in the provision of therapeutic care for children and families recovering from abuse, neglect, and violence.
 We mobilise knowledge about “what works” in out-of-home care to better resource carers and organisations supporting children and young people living in all forms of care, including foster and kinship care, residential care, and secure care.